 Don’t mistake it however with gift giving.
 You can easily buy something for someone and call it a day.
-However, giving them your attention and helping them when they need it is completely different.
-If you do some small thing for someone else on a daily basis, that will make you in turn feel better about yourself.
-It’s really a win, win situation.
+However, giving them your attention and helping them when they need it is entirely different.
+If you do some small thing for someone else on a daily basis, that will make you, in turn, feel better about yourself.
+It’s a win, win situation.

-This is a really important point.
+This is a crucial point.
 We all have things that we are interested in and that we enjoy doing in our spare time.
-To keep the mundane 9-5 week interesting, make sure you sign up to that yoga or cooking class that you’ve been wanting to for a while.
-This will introduce you to people that have similar interested to you and you can make life long friends.
+To keep the mundane 9-5 week interesting, make sure you sign up to that yoga or cooking class that you’ve wanted to do for a while.
+This will introduce you to people that have similar interests to you, and you can make lifelong friends.

-If you’re not much of a social butterfly, things like taking up painting/drawing or creating that veggie patch you’ve been wanting to create for years.
+If you’re not much of a social butterfly, things like taking up painting/drawing or creating that veggie patch you’ve wanted to create for years.
 Also, with the age of the internet, the world is your oyster!
-Sign up to that short language course or learn photography.
-Projects and hobbies will give you something to look forward to and can even open up opportunities for self employment if you’re really loving it!
+Sign up for that short language course or learn photography.
+Projects and hobbies will give you something to look forward to and can even open up opportunities for self-employment if you really love it!

 Hopefully, this post triggers some of you to look at change if you live the same day every day.
 I’m very passionate about this topic, and if you know me personally I could talk about it all day!
 What did you get out of this post?
 Is there any other advice that you would lend someone that is stuck in Groundhog Day?